millken/falcore/index.md

 Falcore is a framework for constructing high performance, modular HTTP servers in [Go][go] (sometimes called Golang).

+Falcore's architecture consists of an upstream pipeline where stages are run in sequence until a stage returns an HTTP Response.
+There is a separate downstream pipeline which runs against the response before it is returned to the client.
+Any stage may be arbitrarily complex, but you'll get extra benefits from breaking your application up into separate modules spread out over stages.

+One central benefit to pipelining approach is that it allows for code re-use.
+Included in the repositories are filters for performing common HTTP server tasks such as response compression, etag matching, and serving files from disk.
+Each of these filters, and any filters you write yourself, can easily be dropped into any Falcore pipeline.
+Simply compose the features you want and start your server.

 You can [read the full documentation on Godoc.org](http://godoc.org/github.com/fitstar/falcore).

 ## Features